Dabble-of-DevOps-BioHub/terraform-example-module/cookiecutter/README.md

-This is a starter cookiecutter for a terraform recipe.
+Cookiecutter for a base terraform recipe or a helm chart.

-It needs to be updated per module.